Key Takeaways

 In 2019, the world was captivated by the news that actor Luke Perry had been buried in a mushroom burial suit.
 This high-profile choice brought a niche concept into the mainstream, sparking a global conversation about how we treat our bodies after death.
 As we look at the funeral landscape in 2025, the "Infinity Burial Suit" that Perry wore has paved the way for a revolution in green technology.
 Whether you call it an infinity burial or a mycelium suit, this method represents a radical shift toward returning to the earth in the most natural way possible.

 The core idea is simple yet profound: instead of fighting nature with chemicals and concrete, we partner with fungi to accelerate the cycle of life.
-By choosing a mushroom burial suit, families can ensure that a loved one's final act is one of environmental restoration rather than pollution.
+By choosing a mushroom burial suit, families can ensure that a loved one's last act is one of environmental restoration rather than pollution.

 What is a Mushroom Burial Suit?